Master of Science in Communication Disorders

 The Master of Science in Communication Disorders is designed to prepare professional speech pathologists to meet the needs of the communicatively impaired in hospitals, clinics, nursing facilities, and schools.
 It is also designed to meet the academic and clinical requirements of the American Speech Language and Hearing Association, leading to national certification and state licensure.

-A minimum of 42 academic and 7 clinical credits are required for graduation.
-For more information on the Communication Disorders program at WKU, please visit www.wku.edu/communicationdisorders/graduate.php.
+For more information on the Communication Disorders program at WKU, visit the SLP Program Webpage.

-For additional information including admission procedures, program requirements and more, visit http://www.wku.edu/communicationdisorders.
+For additional information including admission procedures, program requirements and more, visit the Department of Communication Sciences and Disorders.